weaveworks/weave/weavedns/README.md

 # Weave DNS server

 The Weave DNS server answers name queries in a Weave network.
 This provides a simple way for containers to find each other: just give them hostnames and tell other containers to connect to those names.
-Unlike Docker `--link`, this requires no code changes and works across hosts.
+Unlike Docker 'links', this requires no code changes and works across hosts.

 ## Using weaveDNS

-The weave script command `launch-dns` starts the DNS container, and then you use the `--with-dns` option on containers you wish to use it.
-Subsquently, giving any container a hostname in the domain `.weave.local` will register it in DNS.
+WeaveDNS is deployed as a set of containers that communicate with each other over the weave network.
+One such container needs to be started on every weave host, by invoking the weave script command `launch-dns`.
+Application containers are then instructed to use WeaveDNS as their nameserver by supplying the `--with-dns` option when starting them.
+Giving any container a hostname in the `.weave.local` domain registers it in weaveDNS.
 For example:

 ```bash
 $ weave launch